wovo/torsor/readme.md

 ratio value range and its corresponding torsor (interval value range).

 ------------------------------------------------------------------------------
-## Graphics example
+## Usage example: rectangle

-A graphics library will have a type *location* that specifies a place on the grahics screen.
+A graphics library will have a type *location* that specifies a place on the graphics screen.
 A class that represents a rectangle object on the screen will take one argument to specify the start (upper left) point of the rectangle, and one more argument.